realworldocaml/book/book/variants/README.md

   | Not   of 'a expr
 ```

-Note that the definition of the type `expr` is recursive, meaning that a
+Note that the definition of the type `expr` is recursive, meaning that an
 `expr` may contain other `expr`s.
 Also, `expr` is parameterized by a
 polymorphic type `'a` which is used for specifying the type of the value that
 goes under the `Base` tag.